Hong Kong Charges Dozens Of Protesters With Rioting

 Hong Kong is charging 44 protesters with rioting in connection with a demonstration that turned violent on Sunday.
 If found guilty, they reportedly could face up to 10 years in jail.

-Demonstrators marched from a park in Hong Kong's central business district to the Chinese government's Liaison Office, where the peaceful protest then turned into a confrontation between demonstrators and the police.
+Demonstrators marched from a park in Hong Kong's central business district to the Chinese government's Liaison Office, where the peaceful protest turned into a confrontation between demonstrators and the police.

 "For hours Sunday, the protesters and police clashed on the two main thoroughfares that run through central Hong Kong Island," NPR's Julie McCarthy reported.
 "Demonstrators hurled bricks, paint-bombs and bottles.
 Riot police responded with volleys of tear gas ... and reportedly rubber bullets."